forestgrape/people_interactions/jurisprudence/universal_rights_and_rules.md

 * Rule: a specified behavior pattern which is expected to be followed.
 * Law: A collection/system of rules formally agreed to be valid within a country or between countries.
 A rule which is specified in the law is called legally binding.
 * International Law: Law valid for several countries.
 (International: involving several countries.)
-* Jus cogens = Peremptory norms: a subset of rules that members of the international community are strongly expected to follow.
+* Jus cogens = Peremptory norms: a subset of rules that are strongly expected to be follow.
 Examples are the prohibitions of genocide, torture, piracy, and slavery.

 ## Law and Covenants for States